HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 [The APIs shipped in Chrome 138](https://developer.chrome.com/release-notes/138#web_apis) but are not currently available on mobile devices.

 They have achieved the widest adoption of the Built-in AI APIs.
-The July 2025 HTTP Archive crawl detected these APIs on approximately 63,000 desktop and 74,000 mobile sites (\~0.003% of the web).
-Many of the sample sites we checked utilized the review tool <a hreflang="en" href="http://Judge.me">Judge.me</a>, which serves as an add-on for Shopify stores.
-Judge.me <a hreflang="en" href="https://judge.me/help/en/articles/11379816-translating-reviews-in-the-review-widget">utilizes both the Language Detector and Translator APIs</a>, which may be the reason for the tight coupling of usage: The Language Detector API was present on nearly the same number of sites, trailing the Translator API by only \~100 sites (see the following figure).
+The July 2025 HTTP Archive crawl detected these APIs on approximately 0.28% of all desktop sites and 0.26% of all mobile sites (see the following figure).

 {{ figure_markup(
   image="genai-translator-language-detector-adoption.png",
   caption="Translator and Language Detector API adoption.", description="Bar chart comparing the adoption of the Translator and Language Detector APIs on desktop and mobile sites during the July 2025 crawl.
-The adoption rates are nearly identical: the Translator API was found on 63,586 desktop and 74,845 mobile sites, while the Language Detector API appeared on 63,431 desktop and 74,709 mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=463876937&format=interactive", sheets_gid="1189045533", sql_file="../capabilities/fugu.sql"
+The adoption rates are nearly identical: the Translator API was found on 0.277% of desktop and 0.262% of mobile sites, while the Language Detector API appeared on 0.276% of desktop and 0.261% of mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTXSz19p32lprObXmLblQxEy5u0Sjd9QajNixDEOJutiaxi1aWk37ojoY5Z3D-GfgHg3Ggu23VZS2yI/pubchart?oid=463876937&format=interactive", sheets_gid="1189045533", sql_file="../capabilities/fugu.sql"
   )
 }}

+Many of the sample sites we checked utilized the review tool <a hreflang="en" href="http://Judge.me">Judge.me</a>, which serves as an add-on for Shopify stores.
+Judge.me <a hreflang="en" href="https://judge.me/help/en/articles/11379816-translating-reviews-in-the-review-widget">utilizes both the Language Detector and Translator APIs</a>, which may be the reason for the tight coupling of usage: The Language Detector API was present on nearly the same absolute number of sites, trailing the Translator API by only approximately 100 sites.

 #### Browser-specific runtimes: Firefox AI Runtime